opea-project/docs/examples/ChatQnA/deploy/k8s_helm.md

 ```
 ## Use Case Setup

 The `GenAIInfra` repository utilizes a structured Helm chart approach, comprising a primary `Charts.yaml` and individual sub-charts for components like the LLM Service, Embedding Service, and Reranking Service.
-Each sub-chart includes its own `values.yaml` file, enabling specific configurations such as Docker image sources and deployment parameters.
+Each sub-chart includes its own `values.yaml` file, enabling specific configurations such as container image name and deployment parameters.
 This modular design facilitates flexible, scalable deployment and easy management of the GenAI application suite within Kubernetes environments.
 For detailed configurations and common components, visit the [GenAIInfra common components directory](https://github.com/opea-project/GenAIInfra/tree/main/helm-charts/common).

 This use case employs a tailored combination of Helm charts and `values.yaml` configurations to deploy the following components and tools:
 |use case components | Tools |   Model     | Service Type |